paraspell/docs/docs/api/xcmRouter.md

   - `400`  (Bad request exception) - Returned when query parameter 'slippagePct' is expected but not provided
   - `400`  (Bad request exception) - Returned when query parameter 'recipientAddress' is expected but not provided
   - `400`  (Bad request exception) - Returned when query parameter 'recipientAddress' is not a valid address
-  - `400`  (Bad request exception) - Returned when query parameter 'injectorAddress' is expected but not provided
+  - `400`  (Bad request exception) - Returned when query parameter 'senderAddress' is expected but not provided
-  - `400`  (Bad request exception) - Returned when query parameter 'injectorAddress' is not a valid address
+  - `400`  (Bad request exception) - Returned when query parameter 'senderAddress' is not a valid address
   - `500`  (Internal server error) - Returned when an unknown error has occurred.
 In this case please open an issue.

   </details>